zchee/neovim-wiki/Contributing.md

 ## Thank you

-Thanks for considering contributing to neovim.
+Thanks for considering contributing to Neovim.

 ## What needs to be done